Imagera AI - AI content creation platform for generating images, cloning voices, creating avatars, and enhancing videos. Privacy Policy | Terms

 2. LoRAs that add skin, material, and lighting detail push the output further toward what a camera captures.

-3. Correct sampler and CFG settings prevent the model from over-processing the image into something that looks digitally painted.
+3. Correct sampler and CFG settings prevent the model from over-process

 All three need to work together.
 A great checkpoint with a bad sampler setting still produces artificial-looking output.

-2.Step 1: Start with a Photorealistic Checkpoint
+4.Step 1: Start with a Photorealistic Checkpoint

 For SDXL in 2026, two checkpoints stand above the competition: